EndPointCorp/end-point-blog/2015/02/10/updated-end-point-blog-stats-and-our.html.md

 title: Updated End Point Blog Stats and Our Services
 ---

 Today, I sat down to read through a few recent End Point blog articles and was impressed at the depth of topics in recent posts ([PostgreSQL](http://blog.endpoint.com/2015/02/postgres-custom-casts-and-pgdump.html), [Interchange](http://blog.endpoint.com/2015/02/interchange-loop-optimization.html), [SysAdmin](http://blog.endpoint.com/2015/02/cron-wrapper-keep-your-cron-jobs.html), [Text Editors (Vim)](http://blog.endpoint.com/2015/02/vim-plugin-spotlight-ctrlp.html), [Dancer](http://blog.endpoint.com/2015/02/filling-in-header-elements-with-dancer.html), [AngularJS](http://blog.endpoint.com/2015/02/polemics-on-opinions-about-angularjs.html)) from my coworkers.
 The list continues if I look further back covering technologies in both front and back end web development.
-And, this list doesn't even cover the topics I typically write about such as Ruby on Rails &amp; JavaScript.
+And, this list doesn't even cover the topics I typically write about such as Ruby on Rails & JavaScript.

 While 5 years ago, we may have said we predominately worked with ecommerce clients, our portfolio has evolved to include [Liquid Galaxy](https://liquidgalaxy.endpoint.com/) clients and many non-ecommerce sites as well.
 With the inspiration from reading through these recent posts, I decided to share some updated stats.